CtrlK

 Conciseness

-The content is verbose and describes concepts at a high level that Claude already understands (gossip protocols, vector clocks, Merkle trees, anti-entropy).
-It reads like a textbook overview rather than actionable instructions, with no concrete implementation details that would justify the token usage.
+The content is verbose and describes concepts at a high level that Claude already understands (gossip protocols, anti-entropy, vector clocks, Merkle trees).
+It reads like a textbook overview rather than actionable instructions, with many bullet points that restate well-known distributed systems concepts without adding novel, specific guidance.

 1 / 3